google-cloudsearch/database-connector/README.md

 # Google Cloud Search Database Connector

 The Google Cloud Search Database Connector enables indexing content from any SQL database with a JDBC 4.0 (or later compliant driver) with support for ACLs and change & delete detection.

+Before running the database connector, you should review the [access control list options](https://developers.google.com/cloud-search/docs/guides/database-connector#aclOptions).

 ## Build instructions